Tishka17/aiogram_dialog/docs/widgets/keyboard/request_poll/index.rst

 RequestPoll
 ***********

-**RequestPoll** is a single reply keyboard button that asks the user to create a poll and send it to the bot when.
+**RequestPoll** is a single reply keyboard button that asks the user to create a poll and send it to the bot.

 The button requires a text label.
 Optional parameter includes ``poll_type`` to specify type of the poll.